redtide/jackaudio.github.com/README.md

 1. Create a new *.md file in the FAQ directory
-2. Insert a [YAML front-matter] header as in the other files in the FAQ directory, they are required for Jekyll to process the file
+2. Insert a [YAML front-matter] header as in the other files in the FAQ directory, they are required for stakx to process the file
 3. Add your content in markdown format
 4. Link to your new FAQ page in the `/faq/index.md` page